Core Utils (libnmfd.utils.core_utils)

 • decay (list of np.ndarray) – Optional list of decay values per component.

-• kern (int TODO?) – Concrete smoothing kernel
+• kern (int) – Width of the smoothing kernel

 • W (np.ndarray) – Processed NMF templates